Q-Day: The Day Your Encryption Stops Protecting You

 Consumer Apps Platform TLS, E2E (some) TLS handshake: Yes Active — Signal, iMessage already using PQC Low

-The good news: we already have replacement algorithms.
-NIST finalized its first post-quantum cryptography standards in August 2024, after an 8-year evaluation process.
-These are designed to resist both classical and quantum attacks.
+Replacement algorithms already exist.
+NIST finalized its first post-quantum cryptography standards in August 2024, after an 8-year evaluation process, and they're built to resist both classical and quantum attacks.

 What's already happening: